outbrain/ob1k/README.md

 ##Getting started
+In order to use Ob1k you will need to implement a server and a client
+###Ob1k server

-In order to create an Ob1k service you will need to add dependency to ob1k-core in your pom:
+In order to create an Ob1k server you will need to add dependency to ob1k-core in your pom:

 ```xml
 <dependency>